-“In the past, it stood as high as 60 meters (about 197 feet); it now stands only 40 meters (131 feet) tall at its highest exposed point, with the rest remaining underground.” – Western Wall Heritage Foundation
+“In the past, it stood as high as 60 meters (about 197 feet); it now stands only 40 meters (131 feet) tall at its highest exposed point, with the rest remaining underground.” – Western Wall Heritage Foundation.

 When Israel gained control over Jerusalem’s Old City (during Six-Day War), the state bought many houses in the Western Wall.
-These houses were demolished, which allowed revealing the Western Wall as seen today.
+These houses were demolished, which allowed the revealing of the Western Wall as seen today.

 Just north of the Church of the Redeemer is the precinct of the Church of the Holy Sepulchre, the holiest place in Christendom.
-To the northeast of this one overlooks the Arab Quarter with the Austrian Hospice, St. Anne’s Church on the Pool of Bethesda and the Via Dolorosa.
+To the northeast of this one overlooks the Arab Quarter with the Austrian Hospice, St. Anne’s Church on the Pool of Bethesda, and the Via Dolorosa.

 Graffiti inside the Church of the Redeemer’s tower:

-And now let’s go down towards the excavations.
-While passing through the church I took a photo of the interior.
+And now, let’s go down towards the excavations.
+While passing through the Church, I took a photo of the interior.

 Archeological Park – Excavations